FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 This marked the beginning of Amazon Web Services the first and also the most successful public cloud offering.
 The first public release of AWS was in 2004 with SQS their message queue service, and got completely overhauled in 2006 where the
 Elastic Compute (EC2) and the Simple Storage Service (S3) service made its first public appearance.

 The APIs provided by cloud providers allow for a large amount of flexibility.
-If new servers are needed they can be launched within a few minutes.
-If there are too many servers they can be deleted.
+If new servers are needed, they can be launched within a few minutes.
+If there are too many servers, they can be deleted.
 The same goes for other services: with the API (and the appropriate billing model) comes flexibility to adapt to change.

 The other factor that makes it easy to adapt to change is of course the fact that these services are managed.
 The cloud customer doesn't need to hire a team of engineers to build a database service, for example, it can be consumed without knowing how exactly the database is set up.